-- The Calendar Year Deductible will not apply to transplant travel expenses authorized by the claims administrator in connection with a specified transplant procedure provided at a designated CME or a BDCSC. - The Calendar Year Deductible will not apply to bariatric travel expense in connection with an authorized bariatric surgical procedure provided at a designated BDCSC. - The Calendar Year Deductible will not apply to transgender travel expense in connection with an approved transgender surgery.
+- The Calendar Year Deductible will not apply to benefits for Preventive Care Services provided by a participating provider. - The Calendar Year Deductible will not apply to transplant travel expenses authorized by the claims administrator in connection with a specified transplant procedure provided at a designated CME or a BDCSC. - The Calendar Year Deductible will not apply to bariatric travel expense in connection with an authorized bariatric surgical procedure provided at a designated BDCSC.

+The Calendar Year Deductible will not apply to transgender travel expense in connection with an approved transgender surgery.